ewendel/elm-workshop/README.md

 -- Unknown : CustomerAge
 -- Known : Int -> CustomerAge
 ```
-This can be used to represent a customer's age which we might or might not know at the time.
+This can be used to represent a customer's age in a situation where we might not know the age.
-We see that the _constructor function_ `Known` takes an `Int` argument and returns a `CustomerAge`.
+We see that the constructor function `Known` takes an `Int` argument and returns a `CustomerAge`.

-This _accompanying data_ that is wrapped within a union type value may be of any type, and they don't have to the same for all value types within a union.
+We can wrap any type of _accompanying data_ within a union type value (like `Known`), and the type of the accompanying data doesn't have to be the same for all the value types within a union.

 This is incredibly useful, and we will now make our own!